neishm/fstd2nc/README.md

   --reference-date YYYY-MM-DD
                         The reference date for the output time axis.
 The default is the starting date in the RPN file.
+  --fstd-compat         Adds a compatibility layer to the netCDF output file,
+                        so it can also function as a valid FSTD file.
+                        EXPERIMENTAL.
   --msglvl {0,DEBUG,2,INFORM,4,WARNIN,6,ERRORS,8,FATALE,10,SYSTEM,CATAST}
                         How much information to print to stdout during the conversion.
 Default is WARNIN.